Precision shooting scope adjustment

 - 0.11 cm to the right of the target point (Windage offset)

-Since our target is at 100 meters and our scope is graduated in 0.1 mil (1 click = 1 cm at 100 meters), all that remains is to click:
+Since our target is 100 meters away and our scope is graduated in 0.1 mil (1 click = 1 cm at 100 meters), all that's left to do is click:

 - Regarding left right, No need to click, we are at 0.11 cm (10% of the value of a click)